 Digital Spinners | Classroom Management | Reading | Morning Meeting

-Social emotional learning is something that doesn’t happen in one day with one lesson.
+Social emotional learning doesn't happen in one day with one lesson.
 It takes time and consistent work for students to begin implementing these strategies into their everyday lives!
+Character education lessons are great to include in your social-emotional development activities.

-My suggestion is to pick one character trait and spend the entire week learning and demonstrating that skill throughout different interactions.
+I suggest picking one character trait and spending the entire week learning and demonstrating that skill throughout different interactions.
 Teaching character education in the classroom is a fantastic way to begin your social and emotional learning journey!

 Character Education Bundle | Morning Meeting | Character Traits